openstack/rally/doc/feature_request/capture_task_logging.rst

 Problem description
 -------------------

-In case of errors it is quite hard to debug what happend.
+In case of errors it is quite hard to debug what happened.

 Possible solution